fbielejec/fbielejec.github.io/_posts/2021-02-11-cqrs-and-event-sourcing.md

 ```

 The emitted events are consumed by what the diagram collectively refers to as the `events consumers`.
-These microservices are generating read optimized aggregate views of the data.
+These micro-services are generating read optimized aggregate views of the data.
 They are free to share the same database or each keep it's own, they can subscribe to re-partitioned events or vanilla topic, write to and communicate using additional topics etc.
 Main point being there is now an infinite number of ways to materialize a view of your data stored as events.